google/codeworld/RequirementChecker.md

   Checks that `func` makes use of all of its named parameters.
 If any parameters are not used in an equation, it fails.

+- `notUsed(var)`

+  Checks that there are no references to a name in the module.

 This is by no means intended to be the final constraint language;
 rather, it was the set of requirements needed for a specific test case, and was therefore implemented first (in a hacky way).
 The